The Americanization of Emily: Plot

-Lt.
-Commander Charlie Madison is a cynical and highly efficient adjutant to Rear Admiral William Jessup.
-Charlie's job is to keep his boss and similar serving officers supplied with everything needed, including luxury goods and amiable women.
-He falls in love with a driver from the motor pool, Emily Barham, who has lost her husband, brother, and father in the war.
-Charlie's pleasure-seeking "American" lifestyle amid wartime rationing both fascinates and disgusts Emily, but she does not want to lose another loved one to war and finds the "practicing coward" Charlie irresistible.
+U.S. Navy Lieutenant Commander Charlie Madison is a cynical and highly efficient adjutant to Rear Admiral William Jessup in London during World War II.
+Charlie keeps his boss supplied with everything that he might desire, including luxury goods and amiable women.
+He falls in love with Emily Barham, a British ATS driver who has lost her husband, brother and father to the war.
+Charlie's pleasure-seeking "American" lifestyle amid wartime rationing both fascinates and disgusts Emily who does not want to be “Americanized.”
+She doesn't want to lose another loved one to the war and finds the "practicing coward" Charlie irresistible.

-Profoundly despondent since the death of his wife, Jessup obsesses over the United States Army and its Air Force overshadowing the Navy in the forthcoming D-Day invasion.
-The admiral decides that "The first dead man on Omaha Beach must be a sailor".
-A combat film will document the death, and the casualty will be buried in a "Tomb of the Unknown Sailor".
-He orders Charlie to get the film made.
+Despondent since the death of his wife, Jessup decides that "the first dead man on Omaha Beach must be a sailor" so that the U.S. Army won't overshadow the Navy in the forthcoming D-Day invasion.
+He orders Charlie to create a combat film to document the death, promising the casualty will be buried in a "Tomb of the Unknown Sailor".

-Despite his best efforts to avoid the assignment, Charlie and his now gung-ho friend, Commander "Bus" Cummings, find themselves and a makeshift two-man film crew aboard ship with the combat engineers, who will be the first sailors ashore.
-When Charlie tries to retreat from the beach, Cummings shoots him in the leg with his Colt .45 pistol.
-A German artillery shell lands near the limping-running Charlie, making him the first American casualty on Omaha Beach.
-Hundreds of newspaper and magazine covers reprint the photograph of Charlie running, alone, making him a war hero.
-Having recovered from his breakdown, Jessup is horrified by his part in Charlie's death.
-He plans, however, to use the death in support of the Navy's upcoming appropriations while testifying before the Senate's joint military affairs committee.
+Despite his best efforts to avoid the assignment, Charlie and his gung-ho friend, Commander Cummings, become a makeshift two-man film crew aboard a ship with the combat engineers, who will be the first sailors ashore on D-Day.
+Charlie tries to run away once ashore, but Cummings shoots him in the leg.
+A German shell lands near Charlie, making him the first American casualty on Omaha Beach.
+Hundreds of newspapers and magazine covers reprint a photograph of Charlie running on the beach alone, making him a war hero.
+Having recovered from his breakdown, Jessup is horrified by his part in Charlie's death, but plans to use it politically in support of the Navy's upcoming appropriations debate in the U.S. Senate.
 Emily is devastated to have lost another person she loves to the war.

-Then comes unexpected news: Charlie is alive and now at the Allied 6th Relocation Center in Southampton, England.
-A relieved Jessup plans to show him off during his Senate testimony as the "first man on Omaha Beach", a sailor.
-Limping from his injury and angry about his senseless near-death, Charlie plans to act nobly by telling the world the truth about what really happened, even if it means being imprisoned for cowardice while facing the enemy.
-By recounting to him what he had said to her previously, Emily is able to persuade Charlie to choose happiness with her instead, and to keep quiet and accept his new, unwanted role as a hero.
+Charlie turns up alive at the Allied 6th Relocation Center in Southampton, England.
+Relieved, Jessup plans to show him off during testimony to the Senate as the "first man on Omaha Beach", a sailor.
+Limping from his injury and angry about his senseless near-death, Charlie plans to act nobly by telling the world the truth, even if it means imprisonment for cowardice.
+However, Emily persuades Charlie to choose happiness with her instead by keeping quiet and accept his new, unwanted role as a hero.